7-Point SCRA Requirements for Lenders

 • Separate from the contract (not attached)

-These rules apply to leases, foreclosures and repossessions.
-A separate article is available that focuses on waivers.
+These rules apply to leases, foreclosures, and repossessions.
+A separate article focusing on waivers is available.

 Lenders dealing with borrowers in default need a quick, reliable method of determining the borrowers’ active-duty status.
-The best, easiest way to do this is to use the Servicemembers Civil Relief Act Centralized Verification Service.
+The best and easiest way to do this is to use the Servicemembers Civil Relief Act Centralized Verification Service.
 We can provide you with the documentation you need within 24 hours, including notarized affidavits and affidavits of due diligence, and we offer special rates for batch processing.
-Get all the answers you need, overnight.
+Get all the answers you need overnight.

 Attorney Roy Kaufmann serves as the Director of the Servicemembers Civil Relief Act Centralized Verification Service, located in Washington, D.C.
 As a recognized authority on the Servicemembers Civil Relief Act, Mr. Kaufmann has published hundreds of articles and hosted many webinars.
 His teachings help law firms and businesses to remain compliant with the SCRA rules and regulations so as to avoid costly fines.